Pederasty in ancient Greece: Sparta

 The nature of Spartan pederasty is in dispute among ancient sources and modern historians.
 Some think Spartan views on pederasty and homoeroticism were more chaste than those of other parts of Greece, while others find no significant difference between them.

 According to Xenophon, a relationship ("association") between a man and a boy could be tolerated, but only if it was based around friendship and love and not solely around physical, sexual attraction, in which case it was considered "an abomination" tantamount to incest.
-Conversely, Plutarch states that, when Spartan boys reached puberty, they became available for sexual relationships with older males.
-Aelian talks about the responsibilities of an older Spartan citizen to younger less sexually experienced males.
+Cicero states that Spartan pederasty were chaste and non-sexual.
+Conversely, Plutarch states that, when Spartan boys reached puberty, they are paired with older men.
+Aelian talks about the responsibilities of an older Spartan citizen to younger less experienced males.

 Historian Thomas F. Scanlon argues Sparta, during its Dorian polis time, was the first city to practice athletic nudity, and one of the first to formalize pederasty.
 Sparta also imported Thaletas' songs from Crete.

 In Sparta, the erastês was regarded as a guardian of the erômenos and was held responsible for any wrongdoings of the latter.
 Researchers of the Spartan civilization, such as Paul Cartledge, remain uncertain about the sexual aspect of the institution.
 Cartledge underscores that the terms "εισπνήλας" ("eispnílas") and "αΐτας" ("aḯtas") have a moralistic and pedagogic content, indicating a relationship with a paternalistic character, but argues that sexual relations were possible in some or most cases.
 The nature of these possible sexual relations remains, however, disputed and lost to history.